ziberna/inspector/README.md

 _Inspector_ is a re-implementation of Andrew Moffat's [Inspect-Shell](https://github.com/amoffat/Inspect-Shell).
-At the moment it doesn't support saving shell history to a file or auto-completion.
-The additional features are:
+At the moment it doesn't support saving shell history to a file or auto-completion

- - setting host, timeout and message passphrase.
-Port can also be set, but this can already be done in the official implementation.
- - server side notifications about client connections

-It runs in both Python 2 and 3.
-Since the server (inspector importer) and the client (inspector shell) are both separate processes, you can even run one side in Python 3 and the other in Python 2.
+It runs with both Python 2 and 3.
+Since the server (inspector importer) and the client (inspector shell) are separate processes, you can even run one side in Python 3 and the other in Python 2.
 Everything you type into the shell will be evaluated with server's Python version though.

 Example
 -------

 ### Importer's side